Skip to main content

 • CALERIE trial: caloric restriction slowed DunedinPACE

-• Mediterranean diet associated with lower epigenetic age acceleration
+• Mediterranean diet linked to lower epigenetic age acceleration

-• GlycanAge responds to dietary interventions within months
+• GlycanAge responds to dietary changes within months

 • Anti-inflammatory diets improve phenotypic biomarkers